tock/tock/doc/OTA_app/OTA_app_system_document.md

 from the end of an app, It causes manipulating the header information of another app which is next to the loaded app immediately.

+[2022-08-14] OTA app can be used together with `tocklaoder erase-apps`, and it is totally compatible with `tocklaoder erase-apps`.

 ## To do list
 1) Adding security features (i.e., system call filter, permission header)
 2) Need to come up with an idea to meet `MPU alignment rule` [2022-08-01 Added]
 3) Document dynamic view of `OTA app`
 4) Erase function and etc..

+### Update Scenario
+1) Erase 1 page of an existing app
+512 bytes 01 padding which are attached to the end of a loaded app delete an existing app.
+For exampe, when loading 128k -> 64k apps, 1 page of 128k app will be deleted.
+[2022-08-14] Sloved: Added a logic to check whether or not the 128k app is actually loaded app.
+If so, we do not write 512 bytes 01 padding.

+2) Flash Memory Leakage
+If we iterate loading apps by OTA app and `tockloader erase-apps`, we face the Flash Memory Leakage issue.
+Because `tockloader erase-apps` does not actaully erase the entire region of the existing apps in flash.
+So, when finding a start address, the logic skips this remnant app.
+[2022-08-14] Sloved: Added a logic to check whether or not the existing apps are actually loaded app.
+If not, we load a new app from there.